-STI characteristics: Users can control the likelihood (out of 100%) of an infection spreading during an unprotected sexual encounter (infection-chance slider), and [choose] which genders (if any) show symptoms of the infection (using the symptomatic? chooser).
+STI characteristics: Users can control the likelihood (out of 100%) of an infection spreading during an unprotected sexual encounter (infection-chance slider), and choose which genders (if any) show symptoms of the infection (using the symptomatic? chooser).
 When the user presses setup, one random agent in the model will be infected by default.
 However, the user can also choose to select an agent in the model to infect with their mouse, or press infect-random to infect an additional agent in the model with a sexually transmitted infection.
-These functions are optional, but can be called multiple times before or at any time during the simulation. (why no comma before or or after during?)
+These functions are optional, but can be called multiple times before, or at any time during, the simulation.

 Agent Parameters Impacting Practice of Safe Sex

-Global Averages of Agent Parameters Impacting Likelihood of Practicing Safe Sex

-Attitude: users can separately define the [average] initial intention of a male vs. female agent in the model to practice safe sex, i.e., condom use(age?) (using the avg-male-condom-intention and avg-female-condom-intention sliders, both with ranges/which both range 0 to 100%).
-The desire that an agent wants to practice safe sex is set by a normally distributed random variable ranging from 0 to 100% which is gender dependent.
+Attitude: Users can separately define the [average] initial intention of a male vs. female agent in the model to practice safe sex, i.e., condom use (using the avg-male-condom-intention and avg-female-condom-intention sliders, both with ranges from 0 to 100%).
+A randomly generated value for each agent based on a normal distribution is set based on the initial mean.

-Certainty: Agents have an initial confidence in their attitude towards practicing safe sex, which influences how resistant they will be to adopting alternate viewpoints/changing their attitude.
+Certainty: Agents have an initial confidence in their attitude towards practicing safe sex, which influences how resistant they will be to adopting alternate viewpoints.
 The initial average population certainty value is set with the avg-mesosystem-condom-encouragement slider [range 0-100%].
 This variable reflects how much of their upbringing encouraged safe sex.
 These views might consist of parents' beliefs, life experiences, religious attitudes, etc. Certainty can influence the likelihood of practicing safe sex, but is independent of attitude.
 Willingness to change one’s attitude would be proportional to a corresponding variable equal to [100 - attitude].

-Note: Chose mesosystem terminology based on Bronfenbrenner’s word, but not his theory. don’t include this in rationale section, include in parameter section

-Justification: Justification is the/agents have an/ initial reasoning why agents have their attitude and what logical explanations they have to back up their attitude.
+Justification: Justification is the initial reasoning why agents have their attitude and what logical explanations they have to back up their attitude.
 Users can indicate the percentage of agents that receive sexual education including condom use, (%-receive-condom-sex-ed [slider 0-100]).
 Agents that receive health education including information about condoms as protection against STIs will have a higher level of accurate knowledge about safe sex practices and benefits, and those who don’t will have a lower level of accurate knowledge.
-Both values will be normally distributed over the higher or lower value and used as the initial J/justification for a given agent.
+Both values will be normally distributed over the higher or lower value and used as the initial Justification for a given agent.

-These variables of attitude, certainty, and justification, which influence an agent’s likelihood of engaging in safe sex using protection, will interact and ultimately determine whether the agent indeed practices safe sex.
+The variable of Attitude influences an agent’s Likelihood of engaging in safe sex using protection.
+The variables of Certainty and Justification will affect each agent’s Attitude.
+Likelihood will ultimately determine whether the agent indeed practices safe sex.

 The approximate likelihood of an agent practicing in safe sex is demonstrated through the color of each agent.
-Enabling the show-labels? switch will also? display the exact likelihood value of each agent to engage in safe sex behaviors.
+Enabling the show-labels? switch will also display the exact likelihood value of each agent to engage in safe sex behaviors.
 The user can press go-once to see changes per step (often very useful if examining a person that was just infected) or press go to view a continuous progression of the model simulation.

 Agent Parameters